tom-seddon/beeb_test_os/README.md

 Lights both LEDs and constantly fills memory with a series of patterns, checking the values didn't change when read back.
 You should see a bunch of patterns on screen as it runs.
-The test runs itself, and if there's an error, it will switch to Mode 7, switch the LEDs off, and print a report.
+The test runs itself, and if there's an error it will switch the LEDs off and display a report.
+The report uses mode 4 (if testing in modes 0 or 4), or mode 7 (if testing in mode 7).

 The error report consists of two rows of large text.
 The first row shows the problem address (4 or 5 hex digits - see below), and the second row is a mask indicating which bits were found to be incorrect (2 hex digits).

-This does not use RAM for the test, but RAM is necessarily used to display the report.
+The main memory test does not use RAM for the test, but RAM is necessarily used to display the report.
 The report is intended to be somewhat resistant to stuck bits or noise, but no guarantees.

 ### Memory test addresses